 Martha Cook spaces are designed to promote student community engagement.
 Through activities in these spaces, residents come together to learn together, engage with different schools of thought and perspectives, identities, and experiences.
-Priority for use of these spaces must support the community, and the mission of University Housing.
+Priority for use of these spaces must support the community, and the mission of Michigan Housing.

 Martha Cook residents and affiliated groups may host functions in various spaces in Martha Cook.
 It is expected that the hosted function is for the students who live in that community and/or the affiliated groups.

 The person reserving a space is assumed to be the host of the event and is expected to be on site during the length of the event.
 The host will be identified in the application form.